 Unfortunately, some employers violate these regulations by making their FDW work at their personal business or clean a relative’s house.
 These activities can land the employer in hot water and put the employee in danger of losing their permit.

 To make matters worse, FDWs may be forced to perform this extra work for free.
 Many do not speak up for fear of jeopardising their ability to stay in Singapore or return in the future.

 New legal strategies to hold errant employers accountable

-“Pushed Beyond the Contract: Civil Claims for Foreign Domestic Workers Compelled to Work Outside the Home” examines the current state of the law in Singapore, and draws initial steps towards legal arguments that might help build this still untested area of the law.
+“Pushed Beyond the Contract: Civil Claims for Foreign Domestic Workers Compelled to Work Outside the Home” examines the current state of the law in Singapore, and draws initial steps towards legal arguments that may help build this still untested area of the law.

-We are grateful to lawyers from Tan Kok Quan Partnership for researching and reviewing the publication, and we thank Herbert Smith Freehills for their assistance and sponsorship in launching this work.
+We are grateful to lawyers from Tan Kok Quan Partnership for researching and reviewing the publication, and Herbert Smith Freehills for their assistance and sponsorship in launching this work.
 We also thank our Legal Fellows for their invaluable contributions to this research.